-We aim to ensure our young people are able to make informed choices and a range of communication strategies are employed to help young people communicate their likes and dislkes, and comment on their lives, such as Choice Mats and Choice Boards.
+We aim to ensure young people are able to make informed choices and a range of communication strategies are employed to help young people communicate their views.

 Some young people are able to attend their Looked After Child or Annual Review for a short time.
 If they are unable to do so their presence is represented via photos and/or videos of their work and achievements.